cat101/CasaC-Wiki/en/index.md

 ## In wall system construction

 All the Arduino based slave and master nodes are made using mostly off the shelve modules which are bolted onto a piece of plywood and wired all together.
 I refer to each piece of plywood as a “motherboard”.
-Although there are commonalities across the eight motherboards in La Casa C, each one is unique based on the functions it carries our for the house.
+Although there are commonalities across the eight motherboards in La CasaC, each one is unique based on the functions it carries our for the house.

 Sample motherboard